Skip to main content

 Student

 Juliana Tinoco is an MA student in Political Science at Concordia University, specializing in migration.
 She holds a BA in International Development from McGill University, with double minors in Sociology and Communications.
 Her research focuses on integration policies in Canada, with particular attention to the aspirations of economic migrants and how these intersect or clash with government expectations around qualifications, labour, and belonging.
-She is currently a Research Assistant with the International Research and Migration Studies (IRMS) group, collaborating with postdoctoral fellow Émile Baril on research examining migrant labour and working conditions in the Canadian truck driving industry.
+She is currently a Research Assistant with the Institute for Research on Migration and Society (IRMS), collaborating with postdoctoral fellow Émile Baril on research examining migrant labour and working conditions in the Canadian truck driving industry.

 Isabella Fiore